Skip to content

 Notes on Methods for Proofing Bread Dough

 In Step #4 in the directions below, you will let the bread rise, or “proof” for the first time in a draft-free area, in the bowl.
-This usually takes 1.5-2 hours, and then it will need a 2nd rise in the bread pan to double once again.

-Personally, I get the best results by not rushing this process.
-The bread also seems to develop the best flavor by letting the bread rise in a cool, draft-free area in my kitchen.
+The bread also seems to develop the best flavor and texture by letting the bread rise in a cool, draft-free area in my kitchen.

-Proofing Bread in the Instant Pot
+Proofing Bread dough in the Instant Pot

-For a double batch of this recipe, it takes me about 40 minutes for the dough to double.
-(Versus about 2 hours on the counter.)
+For a double batch of this homemade sandwich bread recipe, it takes me about 40 minutes for the dough to double.

-Proofing Bread on Stovetop
+Proofing Bread Dough on Stovetop

 1| Using a Warming Center

-I have a “warming center” on top of my stove which is just an extra space on the glass top to keep food warm (looks like a burner, but it’s just a warmer.)
+I have a “warming center” on top of my stove which is just an extra space on the glass top to keep food warm.

 I put it on the lowest setting, and set my pan right beside (not on top of) this warming center.